dragorwyin/angular-testing/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 To run, declare environment variable by using `env CHROME_BIN = /usr/bin/chromium`.

+## Translating

+To merge translations to different languages, use npm run translate-{lang}.

+That concept was realised with [xliffmerge article by martinroob](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli).

 ## Running end-to-end tests